The Joint Review Committee on Education in Radiologic Technology (JRCERT):

 Accreditation may be withdrawn from a program if the accreditation review process confirms that the program is not in compliance with the discipline-specific accreditation standards or with the administrative requirements for maintaining and administering accreditation.

 A sponsor may request inactive status for a program that does not enroll students for up to two (2) years.
+If a program has been placed on a compliance timeframe, the length of inactivity shall be determined by JRCERT Executive Staff and must not exceed the compliance timeframe.
 A program that has been without students for two (2) years may voluntarily withdraw its accreditation or the JRCERT will take action to withdraw accreditation.